 Date: 12th April 2020, 3.30 pm (entrance from 3.00 pm)

 Location: Stephansdom, Stephansplatz 1, 1010 Vienna

-Because the concert organizer knows most of my readers love classical music you will receive a 10% discount for the superior and 1st categories.
+Because the concert organizer knows most of my readers love classical music you will receive a 10% discount.
 Just use the code unwrapped in your shopping cart, after clicking on Add to Cart, where it says ‘Apply Discount Code’.

 Dates: 12th April 2020, 7.30 pm

 Location: Minoritenkirche, Minoritenplatz 1, 1010 Vienna

 Tickets: get tickets (don’t forget to use your discount code unwrapped in your shopping cart)

 6. Enjoy Vistas From New Rooftop Terrace

 Things to do in Vienna April 2020.
 Just a few weeks after Albertina Modern, a huge dragonfly will have landed on the roof of Leopold Museum.
 Named after the shape of its main new rooftop building the MQ Libelle (dragonfly) will not only host new cultural projects but also provide spectacular rooftop vistas.
 Among the highlights to see will be Ringstrasse boulevard, St. Stephen’s Cathedral and Hofburg Imperial Palace.
 Therefore, factor in some extra time on good weather days when you visit Museumsquartier.

 During the opening weekend from 24th to 26th April 2020 you’ll be able to join free guided tours, workshops, walking concerts and a light and sound installation.